Equity Financing for

-This guide breaks down how equity financing works, its advantages and downsides, and what makes it different from debt financing.
+This guide breaks down how equity financing works, its advantages and drawbacks, and what sets it apart from debt financing.

 What is Equity Financing?